 Our simulations show that the broader tariff reductions have considerably more explanatory power for Korea's GDP per worker catch-up than the tariff exemptions policy.
-In addition, these policies together exert a stronger effect than the policies in isolation.
+However, these policies taken together exert a stronger effect than the policies in isolation.
 Clearly, there is a positive interactive effect.
-The model does too well in explaining the growth of trade, but it falls short in explaining the catch-up.
+The model does too well in explaining the growth of trade, but it falls considerably short in explaining the catch-up.
 Nevertheless, the combined effect of all three policies is not small.
 Depending on whether "leakage" is allowed, the policies can explain 21 or 32 percent of the catch-up.
-Further analysis shows that the twin channels of imported investment goods and multi-stage production explain almost 90 percent of Korea's catch-up induced by the two broad tariff reductions.